 I think all those benefits work together to create a barrier between the mom and the depression, but that’s just my opinion there.
 Speaking for me, all it takes is better sleep to make me a better mom!

-Why Not Give A Little Skin?
+Give A Little Skin-to-skin Contact

 With the overwhelming amount of science and research behind the physical, mental, and psychological benefits of skin-to-skin contact, is there any reason you shouldn’t incorporate this bonding routine into the time you spend with your baby?
 I don’t think so.
 Go ahead, put your little one’s bare chest straight onto your own chest and just let the love (and the endorphins!) flow!